The Individuals Behind @BewareCreepyVAs: Peyton Waukau & Heather Vandagriff

 - While I have identified the person behind these allegations (including their IP address and a collection of texts, among other things), they have not come forward using their real name.
-Although they articulate their arguments well, they have not provided undeniable evidence.
+They remain anonymous, using several sock puppet accounts.

 - They dismiss and block anyone within the convention community who has actually known me for years.

-- No one else has publicly joined their campaign with their own personal stories of horror, without hiding behind anonymity.
-An IG post from this person in October 2019 suggested that several victims would come forward, but none have.
-Do you see the pattern?
+- No one else has publicly joined their campaign with their own personal stories of horror without hiding behind anonymity and vagueness.

-- Moreover, no conventions, which have become cautious about such controversies following the Vic Mignogna incident, have given any credibility to these anonymous accounts.
+- Moreover, no conventions I’ve been a guest at, which have become cautious about such controversies following the Vic Mignogna incident, have given any credibility to these anonymous accounts.

 So, if you find yourself here because you were deceived by the “sex pest” smear campaign, I encourage you to revisit everything and read it critically.
 Examine the source rather than blindly amplifying the accounts that promote it.
 Ask yourself, “Who is this person?
 Where is the solid evidence?
 Why does their Twitter account solely revolve around D.C.
 Douglas?”
 In short, please employ critical thinking when analyzing the situation.
 Thank you.